elastic/kibana/rfcs/text/0015_nodejs_clustering.md

    * Broadcast a message to other workers.
    * In non-clustered mode, this is a no-op.
    */
-  broadcast: (type: string, payload?: ClusterMessagePayload, options?: BroadcastOptions) => void;
+  broadcast: (type: string, payload?: WorkerMessagePayload, options?: BroadcastOptions) => void;
   /**
    * Registers a handler for given `type` of IPC messages
    * In non-clustered mode, this is a no-op that returns a no-op unsubscription callback.